lucas-mior/stiv/README.md

 ------------
 Edit Makefile to match your local setup (stiv is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install st (if necessary as root):
+Afterwards enter the following command to build and install stiv (if necessary as root):

     make clean install